-Dutchies offers cocktails, fresh sushi and welcomes all (dogs, too)
+Dutchies has cocktails, sushi, a sea view and welcomes all (dogs, too)

-Grotto Road, in Hermanus, winds down through wild, green coastal growth and delivers you to Dutchies, a charming, family-friendly beachfront eatery.
-Nature is all around you here.
+Grotto Road, in Hermanus, winds down through wild, green coastal growth and delivers you to Dutchies, a charming, family-friendly beachfront eatery, where nature is all around.

 In front is Grotto beach, which has Blue Flag status, an award that acknowledges safety, ecological value, beauty, and accessibility (it’s a 10-minute drive from central Hermanus and is safe for swimming, surfing, and other watersports).
 The back and sides of Dutchies is hugged by dune forest, and small wagtails and mossies comb the grounds of the restaurant for crumbs.

 Co-owner Joke Gonggrijp says, “What we most love are familiar faces.
-For eight years, we’ve watched families grow.
-Babies became energetic grade 2s, juniors became teens and teens became adults.
-Everyone is welcome here at Dutchies, including your four-legged fur-babies.”
+For over 10 years, we’ve watched families grow.
+Babies became energetic grade 2s, juniors became teens and teens become adults.
+Everyone is welcome here at Dutchies, including your four-legged fur-babies.”.

-If there’s one thing manager Ramon Celliers is proud of, it’s the freshness of the food.
-Joke Gonggrijp is uncompromising on quality, he says.
-“We refuse to sell frozen fish.
-Even the Norwegian salmon is flown in fresh.”
-The tuna for sushi comes from Mauritius, he adds.
+If there’s one thing Dutchies prides themselves on it’s the freshness of the food.
+Joke Gonggrijp is uncompromising on quality.
+The tuna for sushi comes from Mauritius.
 The rest of the fish is bought locally, from Whale Coast Seafoods in Hermanus, or from Gordon’s Bay.

-Recently, a new space was created for the sushi kitchen.
-It’s now in the courtyard area, and the sushi that comes out of there is melt-in-the-mouth fresh.
-There’s plenty of seafood, too (and scrumptious hake and chips), but what the kitchen does that is unique to Hermanus is the Dutch fare, including wentelteefjes (French toast with apple, R45), bitterballen (deep-fried meatballs with mustard, R69) and the Dutch Special (beef croquettes on bread, R79), stroopwafels (R55) and deconstructed stroopwafel (R55).
+There’s plenty of seafood, of course (and scrumptious hake and chips), but what the kitchen does that is unique to Hermanus is the Dutch fare, including wentelteefjes (French toast with apple), bitterballen (deep-fried meatballs with mustard) and the Dutch Special (beef croquettes on bread), stroopwafels and deconstructed stroopwafel.

-THERE’S A TAPAS MENU + MANY VEGETARIAN OPTIONS
+TRY THEIR TAPAS MENU + VARIOUS VEGETARIAN OPTIONS

 Sometimes when you step off the beach, you only feel like light snacks and an ice-cold drink (Dutchies has fantastic cocktails).
-The tapas menu answers the snack need with light choices to share, such as dates filled with chorizo and wrapped in bacon (R68 for 5), garlic shrimps (R70 for 10), spicy crab wontons (R45 for 3).
+The tapas menu answers the snack need with light choices to share, such as dates filled with chorizo and wrapped in bacon, garlic shrimps, spicy crab wontons.

-Vegetarian options are tomato-and-basil bruschetta (R45 for 3) and tortilla chips with guac and salsa (R70).
-There are more substantial choices for mains, a chickpea-and-avo salad (R115), mushroom risotto (R120) or grilled sweet potato topped with cheese, sour cream and avo dressing (R125).
-Omnivores are spoilt for choice, with grilled sirloin (R159), fillet (R189) and burgers (R115) among the dishes.
+Vegetarian options are tomato-and-basil bruschetta and tortilla chips with guac and salsa.
+There are more substantial choices for mains, a chickpea-and-avo salad, mushroom risotto or grilled sweet potato topped with cheese, sour cream and avo dressing.
+Omnivores are spoilt for choice, with grilled sirloin, fillet and burgers among the dishes.